Federal government of Iraq

-Federalism in Iraq

-Federalism law

-Article 114 of the Constitution of Iraq provided that no new region may be created before the Iraqi National Assembly has passed a law that provides the procedures for forming the region.
-A law was passed in October 2006 after an agreement was reached with the Iraqi Accord Front to form the constitutional review committee and to defer implementation of the law for 18 months.
-Legislators from the Iraqi Accord Front, Sadrist Movement and Islamic Virtue Party all opposed the bill.

-Creating a new region

-Under the Federalism Law a region can be created out of one or more existing governorates or two or more existing regions.
-A governorate can also join an existing region to create a new region.
-There is no limit to the number of governorates that can form a region, unlike the Transitional Administrative Law of the Iraqi Interim Government which limited it to three.

-A new region can be proposed by one third or more of the council members in each affected governorate plus 500 voters or by one tenth or more voters in each affected governorate.
-A referendum must then be held within three months, which requires a simple majority in favour to pass.

-In the event of competing proposals, the multiple proposals are put to a ballot and the proposal with the most supporters is put to the referendum.

-In the event of an affirmative referendum a Transitional Legislative Assembly is elected for one year, which has the task of writing a constitution for the Region, which is then put to a referendum requiring a simple majority to pass.

-The President, Prime Minister and Ministers of the region are elected by simple majority, in contrast to the Iraqi National Assembly which requires two thirds support.
+The federal government of Iraq is the central executive authority of the Republic of Iraq.
+The Council of Ministers is the organ that represents it.

+Government

 Executive branch

 The executive branch is composed of the President and the Council of Ministers.

 President

 The President of the Republic is the head of state and "safeguards the commitment to the Constitution and the preservation of Iraq's independence, sovereignty, unity, the security of its territories in accordance with the provisions of the Constitution."
 The President is elected by the Council of Representatives by a two-thirds majority, and is limited to two four-year terms.
 The President ratifies treaties and laws passed by the Council of Representatives, issues pardons on the recommendation of the Prime Minister, and performs the "duty of the Higher Command of the armed forces for ceremonial and honorary purposes."

 There is also a Vice President which assumes the office of the President in case of his absence or removal.